felangel/bloc/packages/flutter_bloc/README.md

 ```

 **BlocListenerTree** is a Flutter widget that merges multiple `BlocListener` widgets into one.
-`BlocListenerTree` improves the readability and eliminates the need to nest multiple `BlocListener`.
+`BlocListenerTree` improves the readability and eliminates the need to nest multiple `BlocListeners`.
 By using `BlocListenerTree` we can go from:

 ```dart